 The flashing type have a battery so probably best to use these just when you are actually walking the dog, they require a new battery when it dies and there is a chew risk that must be avoided, so keep collars stored out of doggies reach when not in use.
-The reflective type are literally just reflective material and show when light is reflected from them but also reflect when the light is dull with no obvious light sources to reflect from as opposed to flashing all the time with the flashing type.
+The reflective type is literally just reflective material and show when the light is reflected from them but also reflect when the light is dull with no obvious light sources to reflect from as opposed to flashing all the time with the flashing type.
 I like both of these, and all good pet stores sell them.
 Do take care though as they are not made to be chewed or eaten.

 - Reflective dog leads and dog harnesses are also a good buy and as well as a collar or instead of can only be a good buy.
-Again these will be for walks only and should be stored out of harms way when not in use.
+Again these will be for walks only and should be stored out of harm’s way when not in use.

 - Flashing collar lights.
 These are great little products that can hang from the dog collar but due to the nature of the product they need a battery so as with the flashing collars, it is probably best to have spare batteries, so be organised and order extra.

 - Reflective dog vest.
 I think these are awesome.
 They are just light vests as opposed to coats.